Python1320/vrcjoycon/README.md

 # Requirements

  - Nintendo Switch Joy-Con controller(s). **Only tested with knockoffs from Aliexpress.**
+ - A customisable avatar or a compatible avatar
+ - Bluetooth Dongle or similar.
+[You can use another Windows device as relay](#relay)
  - Something to attach controller to body/headset straps, for example ["Exercise Patch Self Adhesive Tape Sports Gym Fitness"](https://www.google.com/search?q=Exercise+Patch+Self+Adhesive+Tape+Sports+Gym+Fitness)
- - A customisable avatar or a compatible avatar
  - Unity editor
  - `vrcjoycon.exe` from this repository's [Releases](https://github.com/Python1320/vrcjoycon/releases/tag/vrcjoycon)